 According to Russell, Maxville Manor has requested $2.5 million in funding, with Dundas Manor requesting $4 million.

-In order to keep the overall tax rate low, Council chose to provide each retirement home with $3 million in 2020, with the remaining $3.5 million parceled out over a five-year term.
+In order to keep the overall tax rate low, Council chose to provide the retirement homes with $3 million in 2020, with the remaining $3.5 million parceled out over a five-year term.

 Bill Smirle, Chairman of the Board of Directors of Dundas Manor confirmed that this funding would be sufficient to secure the home for the foreseeable future.